About Marietta

 Public schools in Marietta, Greenville County, South Carolina are administered by the local school district.
 School performance data, enrollment information, and district boundaries are available through the South Carolina Department of Education and the National Center for Education Statistics at nces.ed.gov.

 Crime data for Marietta, Greenville County, South Carolina is maintained by local law enforcement agencies and reported to the FBI's Uniform Crime Reporting Program.
-Residents can access crime statistics through the FBI Crime Data Explorer or by contacting the Marietta police department or the Greenville County Sheriff's Office.
+Residents can access crime statistics through the FBI Crime Data Explorer or by contacting local police (where present) or the Greenville County Sheriff's Office.

 The Marietta Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Greenville County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Marietta, South Carolina residents are available through the local police department and authorized providers in Greenville County.
+Fingerprinting services for Marietta, South Carolina residents are available through local police (where present) and authorized providers in Greenville County.
 Services cover background checks, professional licensing, and employment screening.
-Contact the Marietta Police Department or Greenville County Sheriff's Office for scheduling and fees.
+Contact local police (where present) or the Greenville County Sheriff's Office for scheduling and fees.

 To register to vote in Marietta, South Carolina, residents can register online through the South Carolina State Election Commission's website, by mail, or in person at the Greenville County elections office.
 South Carolina requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the South Carolina State Election Commission's voter lookup tool.
 For local municipal elections in Marietta, contact the Greenville County Clerk's office for schedules and ballot information.

 Property records for Marietta, South Carolina are maintained by the Greenville County Assessor's Office and the Greenville County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Greenville County, including parcels in Marietta.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Greenville County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many South Carolina counties provide online property record searches through their county websites.
-For in-person requests, visit the Greenville County offices at the county courthouse.
 The Greenville County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Marietta, South Carolina residents are available through both county and state offices.
 The South Carolina Department of Health and Environmental Control, Vital Records, located in Columbia, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in South Carolina.
 Orders can be placed online, by mail, or in person.
 Locally, the Greenville County Clerk's office issues marriage licenses and maintains marriage records for Greenville County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.